Freemium mobile market in shambles.

 And again, the point here is that once you hit the Fee, it starts applying monthly, so you have one month of "oh shit this is gonna be costly" so that Unity can slide in and go "hey goyim, how about some ways to reduce that fee?
 Maybe buy a pro subscription and get rid of it entirely, hmmm?
 Or just slip some of our ads into your game, ehhhh?"

-You guys aren't thinking like proper garden gnomes here.
+You guys aren't thinking like proper israelites here.
 They don't want to kill anything.
 They want the money to be a solid flow.

 Anonymous

-Who gives a fuck?
+Who gives a frick?
 That's not on topic.

 Anonymous